 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Hidden Falls Regional Park is a well-renowned hiking area in St Paul.
-The park has approximately 6.7 miles of paved roads; the park has a beautiful environment for a stroll, run or ride in the afternoon.
-The park has a free outdoor exercise program offered all summer long.
-It has an open shelter covering 12 out of 16 picnic tables and roughly 60 seats.
-Visitors can take a quick walk through the woods to find a hidden waterfall fed by the rain.
-Hidden Falls Regional Park has plenty of grassy space and picnic areas to choose from, and you can also get down on a quiet sandy beach by the shore.
-Walking farther up the main trail will take the hiker to an area of gravel beach below Lock and Dam.
-Hidden Falls Regional Park is a great place to bring the family, and dogs are allowed in the park.
+The park has approximately 6.7 miles of paved trails, providing a beautiful environment for a stroll, run, or ride in the afternoon.
+Hidden Falls Regional Park provides a free outdoor exercise program all summer long.
+The elevation gain for the trail is 59 feet.
+The trail is loop-type, and the time taken to complete the total trail is approximately 26 minutes.
+The open shelter covers 12 out of 16 picnic tables and seats about 60 people.
+Visitors can quickly walk through the woods to find a hidden waterfall fed by the rain.
+Hidden Falls Regional Park has plenty of grassy space and picnic areas to choose from, and you can also find a quiet sandy beach by the shore.
+Walking farther up the main trail will take you to a gravel beach area below the lock and dam.
+Hidden Falls Regional Park is a great place to bring the family, and dogs are allowed there.

 Specialty: